June 7, 2022 – Posted in: Jewelry Blog

 Moonstone crystals form from two types of mineral feldspar.
 As they join and cool, they form a separate distinct layer in the crystal stacks as they join and cool.
-It is light falling between the layers which give moonshine its unique ethereal glow.
+It is light falling between the layers which give moonstone its unique ethereal glow.

 Alexandrite is a type of chrysoberyl.
 Despite having beryl in the name, and often having a color similar to emerald, the two are not related.
 Chrysoberyl crystals contain traces of aluminum.
 In order for it to be alexandrite, some aluminum ions must be replaced by chromium.
-This causes absorption of light in the yellow spectrum.
+This causes the absorption of light in the yellow spectrum.
 Alexandrite will appear green in daylight, due to the way our eyes are more sensitive to green light.
 In incandescent light, alexandrite will appear red, due to the low levels of the green light present.
 It is this light-shifting that makes alexandrite almost unique and accounts for its great desirability.

 Pearl, of course, makes spectacular jewelry.
 Natural pearls and their rarity means that they are difficult to find on the open market without paying a hefty price.
 If natural pearls are available, they are unlikely to be truly round.
 The natural formation often means they are slightly off-round.
 To have a natural pearl that is also round is one of the great privileges of life.
 Click the article to learn more about Natural Pearls.

 Alexandrite is very rare and usually appears in stones under 3 carats.
 Jewelry containing alexandrite is often to a custom request by an owner of a stone.
 It is not usual to see ready-to-wear alexandrite jewelry for sale.

 If buying a pearl necklace, look for damage to the hole through which the silk string is threaded.
 Also, look for wear damage as the pearls have rubbed against each other on the string.
 It is the quality of the luster which determines the price of a pearl, rather than the weight.